KleinDevDE/Whiteout-MapEditor/README.md

 The application can save the current map as a draft on the server.
 A small PHP script (`public/save_draft.php`) stores the JSON data and returns a shareable link like `https://domain/save/abcd1234`.
 Each request is rate limited to prevent abuse.
 The editor exposes a **Share** button that shows the link in a popup with a copy-to-clipboard button.

+Drafts include the current viewport (position and zoom) so shared links open to the same area of the map.
+A `.htaccess` file in `public/save/` rewrites `https://domain/save/{id}` to the PHP viewer.

 Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).